Wood Grades & Cuts

 Character Grade (Mill Run):

 A blend of multiple grades that consist mainly of #1 Common and #2 Common material, with Select Grade sometimes mixed in.
-Also referred to as Mill Run, this is when the mill may not sort the material when being cut and simply allow the boards to be packaged randomly to show off all the natural beauty of the wood.
+Sometimes referred to as Mill Run, this is when the mill may not sort the material when being cut and simply allow the boards to be packaged randomly to show off all the natural beauty of the wood.
 Quality control is also used in this grade to avoid most imperfections.

-No. 3 Common (Utility Grade, Cabin Grade, or 2nd's):
+No. 3 Common (Utility Grade, Cabin Grade, Rustic Grade, or 2nd's):

-Sometimes referred to as a Utility Grade, #3 Common will give you a very rustic looking floor with many imperfections throughout the boards.
+#3 Common will give you a very rustic looking floor with many imperfections throughout the boards.
 The following are admitted: shattered or rotten ends, large broken knots, excessive bad mill work, shake, advanced rot, and similar unsound defects.
 Dark machine burns exceeding 3/64" deep are admitted.
-Knotholes and open characters, which will readily fill, are admitted.
+Knotholes and open characters are admitted.
 Pieces with no tongue which may be face nailed are admitted.
 Average length of boards are usually shorter than higher grades and can even have boards below the specified range.
+Finish blemishes/defects are also admitted.
 When deciding how much is needed for a job, plan on ordering an extra amount to make up for boards that are less desirable.
 This means order more than than what you originally planned for cuts and leftovers during installation.
 Keep in mind that every person will have a different opinion for what is useable and not useable.
 What may be unusable or damaged to one person may be perfectly fine and useable to another.
 Be sure to consult your installer before purchasing.

 Character Marks